 BE THE PRACTICE: When I hear you talk about all of this, becoming more vibrationally clean with what we consume and allowing time to sit with ourselves, our inner landscape, it seems to me that this is also the path to tap into our intuition?

-I would say yes, by listening, and also the processes of working with intuition is like any other process, where the processes of learning is trial and error and they not are not perfect.
-To learn anything, it can’t be perfect - then where do we learn?
-There has got to be growing edge.
+I would say yes, by listening, and also the processes of working with intuition is like any other process, where the processes of learning is trial and error and they are not perfect.
+To learn anything, it can’t be perfect – then where do we learn?
+There has got to be a growing edge.
 I work with a woman called Kim Stanwood Terranova, she is my coach and she always says, “Where is your growing edge?, Where is your growing edge right now?
 How is the universe asking you to grow right now?”.
 That frictional place, is the place of growth.
-So the process contains these frictional imperfections and I just want to clarify that my processes of becoming more connected to my intuition and trusting my intuition more, it is not a prefect process.
+So the process contains these frictional imperfections and I just want to clarify that my process of becoming more connected to my intuition and trusting my intuition more, it is not a perfect process.
 It is a lot like fumbling and falling and like walking around in the dark and feeling for the light: “Is that it?
 No. Wait.
 Is that my intuition?
 Wait.
 Is that my intuition?”.

-I think it is a life-long journey, like to say getting to know another human, there is no end to it because we keep changing, we keep evolving, the deeper we go, the deeper it goes.
+I think it is a life-long journey like to say getting to know another human, there is no end to it because we keep changing, we keep evolving, the deeper we go, the deeper it goes.
 Nothing ever stops becoming more deep more extended, or more magical, so that is also the process.
-I don’t think there is an end of the road, OK now I know my intuition, here it is, I am connected and after that bang bang.
+I don’t think there is an end of the road, OK now I know my intuition, here it is, I am connected, and after that bang bang.

 BE THE PRACTICE: It is comforting to hear that you also find tapping into your intuition an imperfect process as at times it is something I struggle with.
-I can be very intuitive, but sometimes I feel I can’t access answers I need when I want them.
+I can be very intuitive, but sometimes I feel I can’t access the answers I need when I want them.
 Particularly when making decisions as to what is good or not good for me, or this idea of what will help me to stay on my path or not.

 I don’t think there is falling off a path in a sense, when I think about my life and I observe all of us here in this life, it doesn’t make any sense in my mind that there is a mistake, or there is like a falling-off the path.
 When I was young it was like riding a wagon and I would constantly fall off the wagon and hit the ditch, and then I got back into the wagon.
 When we think, or when I think, in terms of falling off my path, that automatically creates guilt or a bad feeling inside of me, and that just wastes more energy than needs to be wasted.
-Whereas if we were taught to have a perception more like, here we are, we are born into this world, you are always on your path, but on your path there is going to be trees falling, scorpions, spikes, twigs, etc. You are not going to see them and you are going to fall on them, and you might fall on them on the same twig thirty times because you have to, rather than because you shouldn't.
+Whereas if we were taught to have a perception more like, here we are, we are born into this world, you are always on your path, but on your path, there is going to be trees falling, scorpions, spikes, twigs, etc. You are not going to see them and you are going to fall on them, and you might fall on them on the same twig thirty times because you have to, rather than because you shouldn’t.
 Because every single time that I tripped over the same twig all through my twenties, and I fell flat on my face and hit the ditch, every single one of those falls changed me a little bit more, and a little bit more, and that is how I see it.
 I think of it in terms of sediment or like a rock formation where there are all these different layers.
 That each fall has created a layer and that layer is like power and wisdom and each layer is necessary for the next layer, the next layer, and the next layer.
 Then we blossom and we bloom and we ripen into the powerful beings that we are.

 REMEMBERING TO STAY AWAKE